cube-drone/orchestr8/README.md

 orchestr8 is loaded with a config.yml file that tells it how the things it's going to deploy are going to be deployed.

+### notes:
+this communicates with docker a lot using /var/run/docker.sock, which doesn't work on Windows because Windows doesn't _have_ that file, or, in fact, support UNIX sockets at all

 ## Install

 ### Basics